spurs v chelsea match reports

 Crowd : - 49,382

-Ref : - Jim Finney
+Ref : - Jim Finney (Hereford)

-21.09.1963 Jimmy Greaves' hustling of Chelsea defender Ken Shellito caused him to put through his won goal to give Spurs an early lead and then Bobby Smith scored against his old team at Stamford Bridge to give Tottenham a 2-0 lead before the interval.
-It was the 87th minute when the Tottenham goalscoring was complete, as a Frank Blunstone back-pass was intercepted by Peter Baker, who went onto put the ball into the net for what turned out to be his last goal for the club.
+21.09.1963 Jimmy Greaves' hustling of Chelsea defender Ken Shellito caused him to put through his own goal to give Spurs an early lead and then Bobby Smith scored against his old team at Stamford Bridge to give Tottenham a 2-0 lead before the interval.
+It was the 87th minute when the Tottenham goal-scoring was complete, as a Frank Blunstone back-pass was intercepted by Peter Baker, who went onto put the ball into the net for what turned out to be his last goal for the club.

 Teams :